Principal Real Estate Income Fund (TSE:PGZ) Receives Buy Rating from Echelon Wealth Partners

-Echelon Wealth Partners restated their buy rating on shares of Principal Real Estate Income Fund (TSE:PGZ – Get Rating) in a research report report published on Tuesday morning, TipRanks reports.
-They currently have a C$1.30 target price on the stock.
+Principal Real Estate Income Fund (TSE:PGZ – Get Rating)‘s stock had its “buy” rating restated by analysts at Echelon Wealth Partners in a research report issued to clients and investors on Tuesday, TipRanks reports.
+They currently have a C$1.30 price objective on the stock.

 Principal Real Estate Income Fund Company Profile (Get Rating)